 Because of this undesirable clotting in the heart, patients with afib are often treated with blood thinners such as Warfarin, Pradaxa, and others to reduce the chance that blood forms clots.
 Preventing clots from forming in the first place significantly reduces the risk of stroke.
-While these drugs do a good job reducing the opportunity for blood to clot, in some patients, there are undesirable side effects such as bleeding, dizziness, or muscle weakness.
+While these drugs do a good job of reducing the opportunity for blood to clot, in some patients, there are undesirable side effects such as bleeding, dizziness, or muscle weakness.

 For patients with non-heart valve-related afib, the Watchman implant device may be an excellent alternative.
 Only a medical professional such as Houston’s top cardiologist, Dr. Shanti Bansal at the Arrhythmia Center of America, can determine whether a specific patient is a candidate for the Watchman device.
 Nevertheless, it is important for afib patients to understand what treatment options may be available.
 This improves communication and understanding when discussing afib and stroke risk with your doctor.